 You may want to bring your bird in for a checkup during a severe molt to avoid making the problems worse than they already are.

 You’ll also want to look for things called stress bars on your birds feathers and insure the feathers are getting a constant blood level of nutrients.
-If the bird is too warm or too cold or other environmental issues, all can all lead to feather stress bars.
+If the bird is too warm or too cold or has other environmental issues, all can lead to feather stress bars.